 Before instituting civil proceedings or any other judicial proceedings on a claim that is being secured, the territorial jurisdiction to adjudicate on motions to secure by interim measures lies with the court that would otherwise have had jurisdiction to adjudicate on motions to enforce.
 The territorial jurisdiction to implement interim measures lies with the court that would otherwise have had jurisdiction to implement the enforcement.
 After instituting proceedings, the jurisdiction to adjudicate on motions to secure by interim measures lies with the court before which the proceedings were instituted.
 Where justified by the circumstances of an individual case, a motion may also be filed with the court with territorial jurisdiction to carry out enforcement.
-The court which would have jurisdiction to adjudicate on motions to order interim measures after the termination of such proceedings.
+The court which would have jurisdiction to adjudicate on an enforcement application on the basis of an enforcement instrument produced in administrative proceedings also has jurisdiction to adjudicate on motions to order interim measures after the termination of such proceedings.
 Interim measures are ordered by the court on the basis of an application proposed before the institution of, or during the course of, judicial or administrative proceedings and after these proceedings terminate until enforcement is carried out.
 Rulings on ordering interim measures have the authority of a writ of execution.
-The types of interim measures depend on whether the interim measure secures a pecuniary or non-pecuniary claim.
+The types of interim measures depend on whether the interim measures secures a pecuniary or non-pecuniary claim.
 The court may order several interim measures, if necessary, depending on the circumstances of the case.